Although coffee tastes great and can help you start your day, not everyone wants to have caffeine.

 Decaf coffee beans

-Like regular coffee drinks, decaf coffee comes from a natural coffee bean, and every coffee bean has at least six milligrams of caffeine.
+Like regular coffee drinks, decaf coffee is made from natural coffee beans, and every coffee bean contains at least six milligrams of caffeine.

 We make decaf coffee by removing the caffeine from the coffee beans.
 But unfortunately, this process is not perfect; no decaffeination process can completely remove all the caffeine from the coffee beans.